BushLife - Wilderness First Aid Mistakes Hero

 Remember to regularly check and replenish your supplies to ensure they are clean, in good condition and not expired.

-Not packing these essential supplies can lead to improvisation, which is not always the best option.
+Missing supplies in your first aid kit can lead to improvisation, which is not always the best option.
 In medical scenarios, improvisation can be dangerous, sometimes even deadly, especially if you do not know what you are doing.
 Do not rely on makeshift remedies which can make the emergency situation worse.

 *Antibiotic/medication kits can be tricky to put together, especially if you are not familiar with the consequences of your actions.
-For example, drinking water from an unfiltered source can cause ingestion of contaminants, which may cause vomiting, diarrhea, cramps, fever, etc.
+For example first aid mistakes for hikers include drinking unfiltered water.
+Without proper water treatment, you can ingest contaminants, which may cause vomiting, diarrhea, cramps, fever, etc

-Whatever the case, if you’re unsure of what is required, Jase Medical can help.
+Whatever the case, if you’re unsure of what medication is required, Jase Medical can help put together an antibiotic kit for emergency response.
 They have medical kits for every type of adventure and can customize them to suit your needs.
-It even comes with a booklet to help guide you through your ailments.
-Best of all, Jase Medical can tailor some of its kits to your needs.
+It even comes with a guide to help treat things like, mountain sickness, allergic reactions, UTI’s, infections, etc. And, if that’s not enough, you have on-call access to a medical doctor.

 Hiker tending to his injuries

-Another overlooked and common mistake is not properly cleaning and dressing a wound.
+Another overlooked and common wilderness first aid mistake is wound care.
 In a remote environment, you are more prone to infection due to exposure to dirt, bacteria, and other contaminants.
 Failing to clean and dress wounds correctly can lead to complications and impede the process of healing.

-When treating a wound, clean it thoroughly with clean water or a mild antiseptic solution.
+Wear disposable gloves to treat a wound.
+Clean it thoroughly with clean water or a mild antiseptic solution.
 Avoid applying hydrogen peroxide or alcohol – as it can damage healthy tissue and delay healing.
 Gently remove any debris or foreign objects using sterile tweezers if available.

-Once the wound is clean, apply a sterile dressing to protect it from further contamination.
+Once the wound is clean, apply a sterile gauze and dressing to protect it from further contamination.
 It’s critical to change the dressing regularly to prevent infections.
-If the lesion becomes red, swollen, or tender, or if you notice pus, seek medical attention immediately.
+If the lesion becomes red, swollen, or tender, or if you notice signs of infection, like pusseek medical attention immediately.

 Hiker drinking to stay hydrated